 Fort Greene / Clinton Hill audio tour

-To complement the Fort Greene / Clinton Hill Neighborhood & Architectural History Guide by Francis Morrone, the Brooklyn Historical Society presents a new audio tour of Fort Greene / Clinton Hill.
+To complement the Fort Greene / Clinton Hill Neighborhood & Architectural History Guide by Francis Morrone, Brooklyn Historical Society presents this audio tour of Fort Greene and Clinton Hill.
 The tour is hosted by author, filmmaker, and longtime Fort Greene resident Nelson George.
-It features excerpts from oral history interviews from the Brooklyn Historical Society’s collections: artists, community activists, and longtime residents both past and present including professional basketball player Albert King, WNYC’s Jad Abumrad, and former Freedomways managing editor Esther Cooper Jackson.
-Historian Francis Morrone tells us about landmarks like the Prison Ship Martyrs Monument and Underwood Park as well as the poet Marianne Moore.
-And we learn more about keystones of the neighborhood like BAM, Lafayette Avenue Presbyterian Church, and Pratt Institute from the inside.
+It features excerpts from oral history interviews from Brooklyn Historical Society’s collections: artists, community activists, and longtime residents both past and present, including professional basketball player Albert King, WNYC’s Jad Abumrad, and former Freedomways managing editor Esther Cooper Jackson.

 Hosted by Nelson George

-Produced by Sady Sullivan, Director of Oral History, Brooklyn Historical Society with production help by Dorothy Saint Jean, Long Island UniversityMusic by Black Star, Mos Def, Living Colour, Betty Carter, Erykah Badu, Biggie Smalls, Talib Kweli, and Bill Lee and The Natural Spirit Orchestra (with Branford Marsalis)
+Produced by Sady Sullivan, former Director of Oral History, Brooklyn Historical Society with production help by Dorothy Saint Jean, Long Island University.Music by Black Star, Mos Def, Living Colour, Betty Carter, Erykah Badu, Biggie Smalls, Talib Kweli, and Bill Lee and The Natural Spirit Orchestra (with Branford Marsalis)

 Thank you to Nelson George, Edward Lee, Spike Lee, Francis Morrone, Ina Howard-Parker, and all the other artists heard here, for your time and creativity.
 And to the New York Center for Visual History and the Media Arts Department at Long Island University.

-Special thanks to Hillel Arnold, Alexis Taines-Coe, Ann Heppermann, and Selma Jackson who contributed interviews to the collection and YouTube users dominoize and oojenoo who captured great live sound of important events in Fort Greene: Soul Summit 2009 and 2010, and election night 2008.
+Special thanks to Hillel Arnold, Alexis Taines-Coe, Ann Heppermann, and Selma Jackson who contributed interviews to the collection, and to YouTube users dominoize and oojenoo who captured great live sound of important events in Fort Greene: Soul Summit 2009 and 2010, and election night 2008.

-And a very special thank you to the people of Fort Greene / Clinton Hill who shared their memories with the Brooklyn Historical Society’s oral history collections.
-We’re so happy your voices are heard in this tour: Jad Abumrad, Marianne Engberg, Dr. Josephine English, Yolande Garcia, Hal Glicksman, Ruth Goldstein, Colvin Grannum, DK Holland, Karen Brooks Hopkins, Esther Cooper Jackson, Albert King, Irene Levy, Karla Murthy,, Ron Shiffman, and Mary Elizabeth Smith.
+And a very special thank you to the people of Fort Greene / Clinton Hill who shared their memories with Brooklyn Historical Society.
+We’re so happy your voices are heard in this tour: Jad Abumrad, Marianne Engberg, Dr. Josephine English, Yolande Garcia, Hal Glicksman, Ruth Goldstein, Colvin Grannum, DK Holland, Karen Brooks Hopkins, Esther Cooper Jackson, Albert King, Irene Levy, Karla Murthy, Ron Shiffman, and Mary Elizabeth Smith.